Daxu223/color-picker-chromium/README.md

 # Color Changer

-A Chrome extension that lets you customize the colors of any website.
-Change background colors, save your preferences per-site, and instantly revert to defaults—all with a simple popup interface.
+A Chromium-based extension that lets you customize the colors of any website.
+Change background colors, save your preferences per-site, and instantly revert to defaults.

 ## Features

-- 🎨 **Color Customization** - Identify and change background colors on any website
+- Color Customization - Identify and change background colors on any website
-- 💾 **Persistent Storage** - Your color preferences are saved per-site and survive page refreshes
+- Persistent Storage - Your color preferences are saved per-site and survive page refreshes
-- 🔄 **Dynamic Content Support** - Works with websites that load content dynamically
+- Dynamic Content Support - Works with websites that load content dynamically
-- ⚡ **One-Click Reset** - Revert to original colors instantly with the reset button
+- Reset button - Revert to original colors instantly with the reset button
-- 🌐 **Works Everywhere** - Compatible with any website

 ## How It Works